-Heerak Kim - B.A. in Music Technology and Piano at George Mason University expected to graduate 2017.
+Heerak Kim - B.A. in Music Technology and Piano at George Mason University.
 Heerak Kim has both engineering and music background, combining both science and music he has been studying music production in addition to classical piano.
 Currently studies piano under Dr. Linda Monson at George Mason University.
 He has many experience in teaching piano and guitar to young students.
 He is also a lead guitarist and keyboardist at local churches.

 Tri M. Ngo - B.A in Music from George Mason University.
 He teaches acoustic, electric, and bass guitars and has experience in teaching young to adults.
 Mr. Tri Ngo has been playing his guitar for over 40 years.
 A trained classical guitarist, arranger and composer, he incorporated elements from jazz and pop music into his own style.

 Edouard Benjamin Mitsui-Salé - B.A. in Music performance, and Artist Diploma in Viola performance from the Yong Siew Toh Conservatory at the National University of Singapore in 2011, where he studied on a full grant under Lionel Tan.
 During this time, he also worked as a concert artist, performing concertos with the Tokyo Symphony, Sapporo Symphony and Jakarta Symphony Orchestras.
 He has also appeared in numerous solo and chamber music concerts in world cities.
 An enthusiastic teacher, Mitsui-Salé taught a select studio while in Singapore and Amsterdam, also regularly coaching the underclassmen at conservatory.
 Many of his students have gone on to win competition prizes, conservatory auditions and professional auditions.